privcount/privcount/doc/PrivCountVersion.markdown

 4. Tag the release with the PrivCount version, and push the tag
 5. If this is a major or minor release, create a maint branch with the PrivCount major.minor versions, and push the branch
-6. Overwrite the stable privcount branch, and force-push it
+6. Overwrite the stable privcount branch, and push it (If you've done any rebases, you'll need to force-push)

 ## Updating the PrivCount version